A recent Eye on Housing blog post

 If the right home remains elusive for these buyers in the months ahead, these house hunters reported they will do the following:

-- 63% will continue looking for the ‘right’ home in the same preferred location
+- 56% will continue looking for the ‘right’ home in the same preferred location,

-- 23% are willing to accept a smaller/older home
+- 30% is willing to accept a smaller/older home, and

-- 18% might buy a more expensive home
+- 21% might buy a more expensive home.

 NAHB economist Rose Quint provides more details in this Eye on Housing blog post